c4pt000/BLOCKCHAIN-GENERATOR/README.md

         }
 */ <--- remove this to activate       save and exit then recompile and run the binary ./src/binnetd then take that output and it goes into "Mainnet area"

-THE CHAINPARAMS.CPP SCRIPT WILL GENERATE A NEW OUTPUT FOR YOUR MAINNET HASH WITH A DIFFERENT HASH AND NONCE THEN YOU REPLACE THE VALUES
+THE CHAINPARAMS.CPP SCRIPT WILL GENERATE A NEW OUTPUT FOR YOUR MAINNET HASH WHEN YOU COMPILE WITH MAKE -J24 AND RUN THE BINARY WITH ./SRC/BITNETD WITH A DIFFERENT HASH AND NONCE THEN YOU REPLACE THE VALUES

     genesis = CreateGenesisBlock(1677414786, 1914868, 0x1e0ffff0, 1, 50 * COIN);